This article has been updated on November 28, 2019 to include new information, with additional reporting from Karol Borja.

 To determine your budget, make a list of what you want in your wedding.
 Identify which are non-negotiables and the ones you can scrimp on.
 This is a critical first step to planning because scrimping on something will allow you to splurge on other things, like food and ambience, or your wedding gown.

-But before anything else, get the basic wedding requirements and church fees out of the way.
+Before anything else, get the basic wedding requirements for weddings in the Philippines and church fees out of the way.
 Here’s how much you’ll spend for these:

 If you look hard enough, you’ll find a number of idyllic garden venues in the city within your budget.
-The Casa Manila patio in Intramuros, for instance, offers that quaint Old World charm and elegance for only Php17,000 for seven hours.
+The Casa Manila patio in Intramuros, for instance, offers that quaint Old World charm and elegance for only P18,000 (new rate since February 2018).
 Just make sure to book way, way ahead to secure a date as it’s become quite a popular choice.
 You’ll save even more if you hold the ceremony and reception in the same venue.
 These wedding venues within Metro Manila are also worth considering.